NoFishLikeIan/tinbergen/README.md

 - [ ] [International Pollution Control: Cooperative versus Noncooperative Strategies](https://www.sciencedirect.com/science/article/pii/S0095069683710235?via%3Dihub) - Application of optimal control in pollution issues

+- [ ] [The Rise and Decline of General Laws of Capitalism](https://economics.mit.edu/files/10422) - A critique by the one and only Daron Acemogluy and his mate James Robinson, to the notorious laws of capitalism by Thomas Pikkety

 ### Collateral

 - [ ] [_How I'm able to take notes in mathematics lectures using LaTeX and Vim_](https://castel.dev/post/lecture-notes-1/?fbclid=IwAR21DzEX7qMutxvM8AA5e41yNgYO_V5WTXvamR10L186J9pldb1DEr-_ZTQ) - _Guide on taking notes with Vim and LaTex, I could use this potentially_